Moesif/moesif-android/README.md

 software have been licensed from non-Moesif sources and modified for use in the library.
 Please see the relevant source files, and the LICENSE file in the com.moesif.android.inspector package for details.

+## Other Integrations

+To view more more documenation on integration options, please visit __[the Integration Options Documentation](https://www.moesif.com/docs/getting-started/integration-options/).__